kzorluoglu/Social-Poster/readme.md

 # Social Poster -  Multi Accounts/Pages Poster for Social Media

-Social Poster is a simple Post with Images/Videos/File sendder for Facebook Pages and Twitter Accounts
+Social Poster is a simple Post with Images/Videos/File sender for Facebook Pages and Twitter Accounts

   - Text Posting for Multiple Pages and Accounts
   - Text with Image-\s Posting for Multiple Pages and Accounts